PovilasUrb/HuskySwap/USER_DOCUMENTATION.md

 ## 1. Getting Started
 ### 1.1 Why use HuskySwap?
-Ever had a bad day waking up at 5 am for course registration just to know that the classes you wanted were already full?
+Ever had a bad day waking up at 5 am for course registration just to know that the classes you wanted were already full? <br />
-Are you never fast enough to get that spot after seeing that “...has seats available” notification pop up on your phone?
+Are you never fast enough to get that spot after seeing that “...has seats available” notification pop up on your phone? <br />
-Did you wanted to see if you could get a spot that someone was going to drop, but have NO friends to ask?
+Did you wanted to see if you could get a spot that someone was going to drop, but have NO friends to ask? <br />
 HuskySwap is there to solve your problem!

 ### 1.2 What is HuskySwap?
-Husky Swap is a public website where people can list and trade classes before and at the beginning of each quarter!
+Husky Swap is a public website where people can list and trade classes before and at the beginning of each quarter! <br />
-The platform simplifies the course management by allowing students to communicate and swap seats in a class.
+The platform simplifies the course management by allowing students to communicate and swap seats in a class. <br />
 HuskySwap aims to eliminate the uncertainty and inefficiency of the current course adjustment process by providing a platform for students to find and trade seats with others easily, giving a second chance on course registration process.

 ## 2. Does HuskySwap need setup?